-Dwell Magazine and Dwell.com feature outstanding, modern homes from all over the world.
-To pitch us, send a brief project description and images to email@example.com.
-Please let us know if it has appeared anywhere else in print or online, and whether the homeowners are willing to be named.
+Dwell features outstanding, modern homes from all over the world.
+To pitch us, send a brief project description and images to firstname.lastname@example.org detailing the main considerations, whether it be sustainability, prefab and modular design, affordability—or all of the above.

 To share your project with the community and instantly be considered for an editor’s pick, or to be featured in Dwell Magazine or Dwell.com, upload your photos through Add a Home.

 Familiarize yourself with the types of homes that compel us by reading our latest home tours.